d0nk3yhm/ESP8266_DNS_sinkhole/README.md

 ## Features 🌟

-- **Basic Version:** Blocks websites based on a static blacklist.
+- **Basic Version:** Blocks websites based on a static blacklist. (file: sinkhole )
-- **Advanced Version (OLED + Dynamic Blacklist):** Comes with an OLED display for real-time status updates and supports dynamically updating the blacklist from a remote source.
+- **Advanced Version (OLED + Dynamic Blacklist):** Comes with an OLED display for real-time status updates and supports dynamically updating the blacklist from a remote source. (file: sinkhole_OLED_dynamicBlacklist )

 ## Getting Started 🚀